sudosu404/tailnet-cli/deployments/freebsd/README.md

 ## Jail Deployment

-To run tsbridge in a FreeBSD jail:
+To run tailnet in a FreeBSD jail:

 1. Create jail with network access
-2. Install tsbridge inside the jail
+2. Install tailnet inside the jail
 3. Configure as normal, but ensure:
    - Tailscale connectivity works from within the jail
    - Backend services are accessible from the jail network